HELPING GLAUCOMA WITH NATURAL THERAPIES

 I have spent much time researching POAG and my personal journey took me to the USA with hope that micro current frequency devices could assist.
 However in my case it did not lower intraocular pressure and a device attached to it called a transducer was to help regenerate cells.
 I am not sure if in deed this was happening over the 8 months of trialling this.

 My journey was not futile since I discovered I had intermittent narrowing of the angles particularly in the left eye and six local doctors in Sydney could not see this.
 Due to the fact it was a “mechanical” issue (as the Americans refer to it), therefore no remedy on earth would help this except a laser called a peripheral iridotomy (PI) specific for opening the angles.
-Since no local doctor would accept the diagnosis I had to fly back and receive a PI laser six weeks later which I could have had quite easily here in Australia yet could get any doctor to do this.
+Since no local doctor would accept the diagnosis I had to fly back and receive a PI laser six weeks later which I could have had quite easily here in Australia yet could not get any doctor to do this.
 I am told intermittent narrowing of the angle is difficult to detect yet the US doctor saw it immediately and so did the one who performed the PI.

 At the time people said “he” could be wrong if 6 local ones disputed it but I knew otherwise.
 The slight intermittent ache I had experienced for many months in the left eye was resolved with the PI and to date has not returned.
 The ache was a sign that the angle was narrowing.
 One never wants the angles to close.
-Sight is lost when this occurs.
+Sight is lost when this occurs for good.

 I am pleased I took the journey since a laser called an SLT would not have opened the angles.
 SLT commonly used to assist with aqueous drainage and helping lower IOP.
 All lasers offered for various eye disorders perform specific things and it is important that you receive the correct type for the eye disorder and symptoms you experience.